kumardippu/whatsapp-message-sender/README.md

 # whatsapp-message-sender
 This is in python language.
-Which pywhatkit to send whatsapp message as per the schedule
+Where pywhatkit used  to send whatsapp message as per the schedule
+# pip install pywhatkit
+# then run your python script